ptums/using-javascript-array-methods/README.md

 ## How To Use

-Forking this repo, feel free to open it in your favorite code editor and start coding away!
+Fork this repo, open the repository in your favorite code editor and get hacking!

 ## Contribute